 If you are severely iron deficient, this can cause iron deficiency anaemia (low red blood count).

 - being short of breath when you exert yourself

 How is iron deficiency diagnosed?

-You may only find out you have low iron levels through a routine blood test.
+A simple blood test from your doctor can tell you if you have low iron or not.
+Some people may only find out they have low iron levels through a routine blood test.
 But if you have any of the symptoms above, talk to your doctor so they can work out whether you have low iron and, if so, diagnose the cause.

 Your doctor will ask you questions about your symptoms, what you eat, the medicines you take and your family medical history.
-They may also examine your stomach or do a digital rectal exam.
-This involves inserting a finger into your rectum to check for blood loss.
+If the cause is not an obvious one like heavy period bleeding, they may also examine your stomach or do a digital rectal exam.
+This involves inserting a finger into your rectum (bottom) to check for blood loss.

 If your doctor thinks you may have low iron, they will order blood tests to check your iron levels and red blood count and to find out if you are bleeding somewhere in your body.

 Further testing may be needed if the cause of your low iron is unclear, including: